XSS filter evasion: Why filtering doesn’t stop cross-site scripting

 <input type="image" src="javascript:alert('Successful XSS')">

-• Redirect using a meta tag: In some older browsers, this will display an alert by evaluating Base64-encoded JavaScript code:
+tag redirect.
+In some older browsers, this would display an alert by evaluating the Base64-encoded JavaScript code:

 <meta http-equiv="refresh" content="0;url=data:text/html base64,PHNjcmlwdD5hbGVydCgnWFNTJyk8L3NjcmlwdD4K">

 By writing secure code that is not susceptible to XSS attacks, developers can have far more effect on application and user security than any filters.
-On the application level, this can be achieved by correctly applying context-sensitive escaping and encoding.
-On the HTTP protocol level, the main weapon against Cross-Site Scripting is the use of suitable HTTP security headers, especially properly configured Content Security Policy (CSP) headers.
-And as ever, regularly checking your applications using an enterprise-grade web vulnerability scanner is essential for keeping your security up-to-date.
+On the application level, this means treating all user-controlled inputs as untrusted by default and correctly applying context-sensitive escaping and encoding.
+On the HTTP protocol level, the main weapons against cross-site scripting are properly configured Content Security Policy (CSP) headers and other HTTP security headers.